 Green Scorecard program expands to long-term care and retirement homes

-Ontario, September 27, 2021 -The Canadian Coalition for Green Health Care (the Coalition, https://greenhealthcare.ca/) is launching a new environmental performance scorecard for the long-term care (LTC) and retirement homes (RH) sectors.
-Premised upon the Coalition’s successful Green Hospital Scorecard (GHS, https://greenhealthcare.ca/ghs/), the expanded scorecard will enable the LTC and RH sectors to track their own environmental performance over time and compare it to their peers.
-The technology platform for the scorecard will also be improved, with standardized data collection and a real-time reporting dashboard that will enable better decision making.
+Ontario, November 29, 2021 -The Canadian Coalition for Green Health Care (the Coalition) is launching a new environmental performance scorecard for the long-term care (LTC) and retirement home (RH) sectors.
+Building on the Coalition’s successful Green Hospital Scorecard, the expanded scorecard will enable the LTC and RH sectors to track their own environmental performance (i.e., electricity, gas, GHG) over time and compare it to their peers.
+The technology platform for the scorecard will also be enhanced, with standardized data collection and a real-time reporting dashboard to enable better decision making.

-With Save on Energy (https://www.saveonenergy.ca/) funding from Ontario’s Independent Electricity System Operator (IESO, https://www.ieso.ca/), and project funding ECO Canada (https://eco.ca/) and other corporate sponsors, the project is expected to be completed by late 2022 with participants starting to use it by early in 2023.
+With project funding from Ontario’s Independent Electricity System Operator (IESO) and Save on Energy, Environmental Careers Organization Canada (https://eco.ca/) and other corporate sponsors, the project is expected to be completed by late 2022 with participants starting to use it by early in 2023.

-"Building on the Coalition’s existing Green Hospital Scorecard, the new scorecard platform will recognize LTC and RH operators’ efforts to improve environmental performance,” says Neil Ritchie, Executive Director of the Coalition.
-“It will also provide them with access to an evaluation tool to both measure their internal environmental performance and allow them to see where they stand relative to peer organisations."
+"Building on the Coalition’s existing Green Hospital Scorecard, the expanded scorecard platform will recognize LTC and RH operators’ efforts to improve environmental performance,” says Neil Ritchie, Executive Director of the Coalition.
+“It will also provide them with access to an evaluation tool to both measure their internal environmental performance and allow them to see where they stand relative to peer organizations."

-The Coalition plans on collaborating with LTCs and RHs to pilot and refine the LTC/RH dashboards before launching it in 2023.
-To participate in the LTC/RH scorecard pilot and stay informed on the project, please reach out to Krishna Akella at email@example.com.
+The Coalition plans to work with LTCs and RHs to pilot and refine the new scorecard before launching it in 2023.
+To participate in the LTC/RH scorecard pilot and stay informed on the project, please reach out to Ozora Amin at email@example.com.

 Visit https://greenhealthcare.ca/ltc-scorecard/ to learn more and follow the LTC scorecard project.